nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 There are various configuration parameters that can be sent to the GPS module.
 Configuration parameters can only be sent to the GPS module when it is in the stopped state.
-A configuration parameter is written to the GPS module through the :cpp:func:`nrf_setsockopt` function call.
+A configuration parameter is written to the GPS module through the :c:func:`nrf_setsockopt` function call.

 Below example code shows how to set the fix interval: